constancemaurer/music-artist-predictor/README.md

 * Model testing on the <ins>features and TfidfVectorized lyrics</ins> indicated Logistic Regression and Random Forest models yielded high cross validation scores of 0.399 and 0.398, respectively.

-It was decided to proceed mainly with the TfidfV dataset.

 ### Large Scale Model Testing

+The large-scale model training was performed with TfidfV-engineered lyrics and the other features (see Data Cleaning/Wrangling section).

 Following a thourough GridSearchCV Procedure with multiple classification models (see Table below), it was found that Random Forest was performing the best out of the <ins>16 models</ins> tested.